 - You have to enter in information in two different portals.
 Aside from the differences in credit requirements and thresholds, HR certified professionals will be required to enter in credits into two different technologies and portals.
 Book some time on your calendar because it’s going to take time wrangling all these.

 - Both offer unusual ways to earn credits.
 HR certified professionals can earn credits for reading books, volunteering, speaking, and even writing on blogs like this one.
 You can learn more about Workology’s contributor requirements.
-I’ve built a graphic above to help explain the differences in credit maximums which is included above.
+I’ve built a graphic above to help explain the differences in credit maximums, which is included above.

 - Leverage work experience.
 SHRM offers up to 20 credits versus HRCI’s 40 credits for work.
 These include work projects like a compensation analysis, new job descriptions, HR technology implementation and developing a new employee review process or employee handbook.
 We all have plenty of these.
-It’s just important to keep track of these, make a list and craft an explanation so that you are prepared prior to submittal and entering credits.
+It’s just important to keep track of these, make a list, and craft an explanation so that you are prepared prior to submittal and entering credits.

-- No program or org number no problem.
+- No program or org number, no problem.
 Both SHRM and HRCI offer the ability to search within their respective systems for courses by title and by a provider.
 For example, Workology is listed as a provider under Xceptional HR Consulting, my company.
-With HRCI, you are able to manually enter in classes and courses without the program number and in some cases can even receive credit for courses who aren’t pre-approved for HRCI or SHRM credits.
+With HRCI, you are able to manually enter in classes and courses without the program number and in some cases can even receive credit for courses that aren’t pre-approved for HRCI or SHRM credits.

 What questions do you have about HR re-certification?
 I’m finishing up an ebook on the subject to help HR certified professionals navigate this landscape.
-Subscribe to our email newsletter and I will send you out a message when it is available for download.
+Subscribe to our email newsletter and I will send you a message when it is available for download.